JudyXiaodanZhu/Classification-Portal/README.md

 # Classification Portal
-The purpose of this web app is to test how well the AWS Autoscaler is working.
+The purpose of this web app is to understand how AWS lambda and some basic ML models work.

 ## Documentation
 The developer documentation can be found here: [link](A3.pdf)